About Gibbston, the Valley of the Vines

 The story of Pinot Noir in Central Otago began in the 1980s when Alan Brady planted the first vines at Gibbston Valley.
 The first commercial production of Pinot Noir being by Gibbston Valley Wines in 1987.
 Today Gibbston stands out as the coolest sub region of Central with a unique geographical position.
 The vineyards of Gibbston are planted along just six kilometres of land sloping down to the dramatic Kawarau Gorge.

 The valley narrows dramatically to a canyon at both ends.
 To the west visitors from Queenstown pass the historic Kawarau Suspension Bridge and A J Hackett Bungy.
 At the eastern end the road lies precipitously, above the roaring and extremely dangerous rapids on Nevis Bluff, and the towering schist cliff faces of the mountain itself.
-The ruggedly beautiful mountains run down both sides of Gibbston with the Crown Range to the south, and Mounts Rosa, Edward and Ben Cruachan to the north.
+The ruggedly beautiful mountains frame Gibbston to the north with the Crown Range and Mounts’ Rosa, Edward and Ben Cruachan to the south.
 Nestled in between the mountain ranges the thin strip of viable vineyard land provides wonderful conditions for growing grapes of the highest quality.

 Pinot Noir famously known as “The heartbreak grape” will only reach its potential if grown in ideal conditions.
 Gibbston with its semi continental climate and GDD average around 900 is truly a cool cool region!
 The trouble with averages in a steep sided valley is apparent when you consider that High Garden Vineyard is over 100 metres higher in altitude than the vineyards planted along the highway.
 In very cool regions the warmest sites are usually the best.
 During April, the critical ripening month, High Garden Vineyard, which slopes steeply towards the north, has between one and one and a half more hours of direct sunshine than the vineyards at the bottom of the slope.